 - Determine if a special assessment will be imposed on condominium owners.

-- Manage and maintain the condominium’s real, personal and common property, including hiring and supervising property management company, if applicable.
+- Manage and maintain the condominium’s real, personal, common and managed property, including hiring and supervising a property management company, if applicable.

 - Keep the condominium’s property in good and serviceable repair.